reactabular/reactabular/docs/search/pagination.md

 Reactabular doesn't come with pagination.
 Instead you can use an external library, such as [react-pagify](https://github.com/bebraw/react-pagify), for this purpose.
-Just like with sorting or search, you will have to process your data through a paginator algorithm.
+Just like with sorting or search, you will have to process your rows through a paginator algorithm.

 **Example:**